nhh/skipper/README.md

 Example: `BALANCE_RULE_WEB=http://localhost:8080->http://web<example.conf.erb`

 The first part until `->` is the virtual host, nginx should listen on.
 In this case `localhost:8080`.
-After `->` you can define your linked service.
+After `->` you can define your linked service which will probably scale up or down.
 Note: The `web` is a alias in the docker network, means it points to the service  `web`.

 `<` Means 'out of' a template.
 Mount advanced templates on `/home/skipper/templates` and reference them in the configuration.